breck7/space/readme.md

 Space is a lightweight language for data.

-Space gives you all the benefits of XML or JSON, without the bloated syntax.
+Space is like XML or JSON, with less features and syntax.

 Example
 -------